-On Saturday, the Hawk family reacted to the news of the arrest, sharing their appreciation for the efforts of local law enforcement including the Grantville Police and Coweta County Sheriff's department, as well as the Bureau of Alcohol, Tobacco, Firearms and Explosives and Georgia Bureau of Investigation.
+On Saturday, the Hawk family reacted to the news of the arrest, sharing their appreciation for the efforts of local law enforcement including the Grantville Police and Coweta County Sheriff's department, as well as the ATF and GBI.

 "We understand from Chief Steve Whitlock that the current development with the murder suspect in custody was certainly a team effort.
 We are continuing to pray for their teams during this stressful time, and we will continue to pray for the redemption of the perpetrator," the statement read.

 "Thank you again, to the City of Grantville and the community at large for such an outpouring of love and support.
-It is so meaningful that so many in our community cherished (our loved ones) as we did and have helped to shine a light in the darkness.
+It is so meaningful that so many in our community cherished them as we did and have helped to shine a light in the darkness.

 Tommy, Evelyn and Luke Hawk have been laid to rest but, we will certainly see them again."

-The triple homicide happened Friday, April 8, in Grantville.
-At 8:08 p.m., the Grantville Police Department responded to a 911 call from Coweta County Coroner Tommy Richard Hawk Jr. at the Lock Stock & Barrel Shooting Range.
+The triple homicide happened Friday, April 8, 2022, in Grantville.
+At 8:08 pm, the Grantville Police Department responded to a 911 call from Coweta County Coroner Tommy Richard Hawk, Jr. at the Lock Stock and Barrel Shooting Range.

 Tommy Richard Hawk Sr., Evelyn Hawk, both 75, and their grandson, Alexander Luke Hawk, 17, were found shot to death inside of the family business.